helm/charts/incubator/kafka/README.md

 the a `containerPort` with a number matching its respective `NodePort`.
 The range of NodePorts is set, but should not actually listen, on all Kafka pods in the StatefulSet.
 As any given pod will listen only one such port at a time, setting the range at every Kafka pod is a reasonably safe configuration.

+#### Load Balancer External Service Type

+The load balancer external service type differs from the node port type by routing to the `port` specified in the service for each statefulset container.
+Because of this `external.servicePort` is unused and will be set to the sum of `external.firstListenerPort` and the replica number.
+It is important to note that `external.firstListenerPort` does not have to be within the configured node port range for the cluster, however a node port will be allocated.

 ## Known Limitations